lboix/source-controller/docs/spec/v1beta2/ocirepositories.md

 - `.provider`, to specify the verification provider.
 Only supports `cosign` at present.
 - `.secretRef.name`, to specify a reference to a Secret in the same namespace as the OCIRepository, containing the Cosign public keys of trusted authors.
-- `.cosignIdentityMatch`, to specify the identity matching criteria if the artifact was signed using Cosign keyless signing.
+- `.matchOIDCIdentity`, to specify the identity matching criteria if the artifact was signed using Cosign keyless signing.

 ```yaml